 - The Disciplinary Committee will offer the subject(s) of the investigation an opportunity to provide evidence to the committee. - The Disciplinary Committee will encourage all witnesses and those providing evidence to provide statements and evidence in writing.
-If the committee receives verbal evidence during the course of the investigation, the committee will provide this information in written format (e.g., provide notes on conversation and when they occurred).
+If the committee receives verbal evidence during the investigation, the committee will provide this information in written format (e.g., provide notes on conversations and when they occurred).